djsudduth/joplin-plugin-paragraph-extractor/README.md

 Any Joplin tags in the source notes will be combined as Joplin tags in the extracted note.
 Selected notes are not changed at all.

 **Extracted notes can be refreshed from the source notes** if the setting to add extraction metadata is on.
 This will allow an extracted note to update if any of the source notes change.
-(NOTE: only one extracted note can be refrehed at a time)
+(NOTE: only one extracted note can be refrehed at a time).

 ## Installation